It’s ironic that one of the most overworked populations in the world is also the country with the longest average lifespan.

 Tada-Kun is now airing and can be seen on Crunchyroll, if interested.

-I’ve been watching a few cheesy Japanese romance dramas (my guilty pleasure) and I noticed something bewildering: when a young Japanese couple starts dating and starts addressing each other by first name instead of last name, the dynamic of their relationship completely changes.
-In one particular drama, the boyfriend told his new girlfriend that she should call him “Kotaro” instead of “Taniguchi-san.”
+I’ve been watching a few cheesy Japanese romance dramas (my guilty pleasure) and I noticed something bewildering: when a young Japanese couple starts dating and addressing each other by first name instead of last name, the dynamic of their relationship completely changes.
+In one particular drama, the boyfriend told his new girlfriend that she should call him by his first name, “Kotaro,” instead of his last name, “Taniguchi-san.”
 She blushed and said she wasn’t ready to take their relationship that far.

 Watching these dramas also reminded me of the Japanese advertisement that made headlines a few years back.
 In this ad, a Japanese mom/housewife is shaken to the core when her husband calls her by her first name.
 Most men call their Japanese wives “okaasan” (mother) and never by their first name.